Managing your account

 Unauthorised use

-• At the end of each water year, customers who have used water in excess of their balance will be reported to the Department of Regional Development, Manfacturing and Water (DRDMW) as per the Unauthorised Water Usage Policy
+- At the end of each water year, customers who have used water in excess of their balance will be reported to the Department of Local Government, Water and Volunteers (DLGWV) as per the Unauthorised Water Usage Policy

 Hardship